FlyingFathead/whisper-transcriber-telegram-bot/README.md

 Designed for transcribing audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages or over media file uploads on Telegram (`.mp3`, `.wav`, `.ogg`, `.flac`, etc.)

 Sites supported by `yt-dlp` are [listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-Supported audio/video file uploads can be configured separately.

-Compatible with all `ffmpeg` supported formats), with up to `20MB` file sizes as supported by Telegram in their bot API.
+Supported audio and video file uploads can be configured separately from `config.ini`.
+Compatible with all `ffmpeg` supported formats), with up to `20MB` direct file transfer sizes as supported by Telegram in their bot API.

 Can be safely installed and deployed with [Docker](https://www.docker.com/) by using the included `Dockerfile`.